tralsesec/asmhttp/README.md

 ![file_read](./examples/fileread.png)

-A bare-metal, zero-dependency, zero-copy, concurrent HTTP/1.1 framework written in pure x86-64 assembly for Linux.
+A bare-metal, zero-dependency, zero-copy, no-AI slop, highly concurrent HTTP/1.1 framework written in pure x86-64 assembly for Linux.
 No libc, no runtime, no bloated dependencies.
 Just direct syscalls and raw registers.

 ---